 every 6 s.
 6.5 m (21 ft) (?) square pyramidal skeletal tower with gallery,

 painted red.
 The tower appears taller than its listed height.
-Bing has a satellite view.
+Trabas has Rainer Arndt's view from the sea, and Bing has a satellite view.
 Ad.
 Hovestadt

 visited this site in December 2006 and found the light vandalized; the